Monday, 24 March 2014

 Broods/flight period: One generation, May till July.

-1999 - 2023 garden records: None at all before 2019 then singles taken on 3rd June 2019, 24th May 2020, 5th June 2021, 12th June 2021, 2 on 14th June 2021, 1 on 4th August 2022 and 19th August 2022.
+1999 - 2023 garden records: None at all before 2019 before showing annually afterwards in small numbers.
+Singles up till now were taken on 3rd June 2019, 24th May 2020, 5th June 2021, 12th June 2021, 2 on 14th June 2021, 1 on 4th August 2022 and 19th August 2022.

 2019 = 1.
 2020 = 1.
 2021 = 2.
 2022 = 2.
 2023 = 2.

-Earliest date: 24th May 2020.
+Earliest date: 13th May 2024.

 Latest date: 19th August 2022.